Intermediate Algebra Workshop (ARC 35)

 Note: Non-freshmen will need to get a permission code to enroll in ARC 35.
 The permission code must be added by your academic advisor.

 ARC 35 is an online workshop.
-In summer 2019, ARC 35 will run from July 29 until September 13.
-The Final Exam will take place on Sunday, September 15.
+In summer 2023, ARC 35 will run from July 31 until September 16.
+The Final Exam will take place on Saturday, September 16.
 The Final Exam is an online exam that must be proctored.
-Students can either come to campus and have their exam procotored or they can use ProctorU, a proctor service.
-If a student uses ProctorU, they will incur a fee of $10 paid directly to ProctorU.
+More information about online proctoring will be sent out once the workshop begins.

 Also, ARC 35 is not part of the Highlander Early Start Academy (HESA).
 Students are discouraged from participating in both HESA and ARC 35 at the same time in the summer.